swape/js-book/docs/chapter2/set.md

 ```

 We can use `has()` method to check if that value exists.
 But as you can see from this example on line 5 that we add the object `myObject` that looks like what we are trying to check on line 8.
-But these are not the same value although they look the same.
+But these are not the same value, although they look the same.

 On line 9 you can see that it returns true because we have the exact object we added on line 3.